tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 #### Pry's wild world of plugins

-Plugins typically fall into one of a few common categories based on the type of functionality they provide:
+Pry plugins typically fall into one of a few common categories based on the type of functionality they provide:

   - Debugging tools